angrykoala/angrykoala.github.io/source/_drafts/webpage-performance-optimization.md

 * Make it async!
 * DOM modifications can be slow.
 * Avoid client side rendering if not using a framework.
-* Follow the style guides on writing JS
+* Follow the style guides on writing JS.

 ### CSS
 CSS only specifies how the content is shown, however, the way the browser handles stylesheets, a bad CSS could result on slower rendering times, strange flickering and overall bad experience.
 It is important to know how CSS rendering works[^4] and follow the basic guidelines on writing CSS.

 The main problem is using bad the css selectors, things such as `button#backButton` and `treehead treerow treecell` could make an impact on rendering times and are not recommended when writing css.

-* Avoid bad use of rules (check css guidelines)
+* Avoid bad use of rules (check css guidelines).
-* Don't have the same rule twice
+* Don't have the same rule twice.
-* Avoid ambiguous rules
+* Avoid ambiguous rules.

 ## Resources